Away from the workshop. Shipping resumes June 22nd. Orders welcome.

 Why it exists

-People who live with The Present often describe a subtle but persistent shift: less hurry, clearer seasons, having a 'friend' in time, and a wider horizon of their lives.
+People who live with The Present describe a subtle but persistent shift.
+Less hurry.
+Clearer seasons.
+The feeling of having a friend in time.
+A wider horizon.

 One year, many names: Year in 27 languages for The Present.